sophiajt/peach/README.md

 * Add functions and function calls
   * (DONE) basic support
   * (DONE) params
-  * TODO: Check types of each argument
 * (DONE) if
 * (DONE) while
 * (DONE) Playing with the while codegen, I'm noticing we could codegen a bit smarter.
 Expressions could come out with paren'd strings inside of other expressions.
 Assignments and the like would cap off the codegen.
 * (DONE) if expressions
 * (IN PROGRESS) mod
-*   TODO: mod visibility
 *   DONE: correct mod scope traversal
 *   DONE: leading colon
 * (DONE) 'use' items